 Pre-publication review, or “vetting,” is the process of reviewing news articles, scripts, and footage to address legal concerns prior to publication or release with the goal of reducing legal risk.
 Given the number of libel cases brought in recent years, particularly lawsuits that appear harassing and large jury verdicts awarded against members of the news media, journalists are increasingly eager to have their stories vetted prior to publication.
 Unfortunately, many journalists lack the resources to pay for such vetting, and media lawyers cannot always provide this assistance for free.
-The Reporters Committee offers pro bono pre-publication review for journalists, including documentary filmmakers, but, given its limited resources, only does this work through partnerships with the Fund for Investigative Journalism, International Documentary Association, and Freelance Investigative Reporters and Editors.
+The Reporters Committee offers pro bono pre-publication review for journalists, including documentary filmmakers, but, given its limited resources, only does this work through partnerships with the Fund for Investigative Journalism, the International Documentary Association, and Freelance Investigative Reporters and Editors.

 This guide aims to help fill this gap by providing a primer for journalists on common vetting principles to help them better assess the legal risks they may face when publishing an article or releasing a film and how to lower that risk.
 This guide does not replace the legal advice of an attorney.
 Journalists who have additional questions or need assistance finding a lawyer can contact the Reporters Committee’s hotline.